aiven/devportal/docs/tutorials/anomaly-detection.rst

     In this section, you will be able to reuse ``CPU_IN`` source table definition created previously.
 Importing a working table definition, rather than re-defining it, is a good practice to avoid mistakes.

-To complete the secion, you will perform the following steps:
+To complete the section, you will perform the following steps:

 * Create a new Aiven for Apache Flink application
 * Import the previously created ``CPU_IN`` source table to read the metrics data from your Apache Kafka® topic